The Nurse Licensure Compact (NLC) Guide

 Nurse Licensure Compact (NLC) Member States

-36 member states offer the NLC today and state membership is on the rise.
+41 member states have enacted the NLC and state membership is on the rise.

-As of this writing, there are 36 member states that have implemented the NLC, which include:
+As of this writing, there are 38 states that have fully or partially enacted the NLC.

 Only those nurses who resided in an original NLC state that also enacted the eNLC were grandfathered into the eNLC if they held a multi-state license on July 20, 2017.
 Otherwise, nurses who live in states that weren’t members of the NLC but are now members of the eNLC and wish to obtain a multi-state license must complete the compact license application from their respective BON.